EmeraldSnorlax/fontprint/README.md

 ## License Info

-While this is GNU AGPL-3.0 licensed, I also want to take the time to say that while I can't actually stop you from using this to track actual users (“run the program for any purpose”), it's against the spirit of what this tool is for.
+While this is GNU AGPL-3.0 licensed, I also want to take the time to say: while I can't actually stop you from using this to track actual users (“run the program for any purpose”), it's against the spirit of what this tool is for.
 Think about the human!

-Create a new project with:

 ## Available Scripts